sara-zeus/DataCleaningAndQA-Ecommerce-Bootcamp/README.md

-# Final-Project-Transforming-and-Analyzing-Data-with-SQL:
+# Final-Project-Transforming-and-Analyzing-Data-with-SQL

-## Project/Goals
+## Project Goals

-The goal of this project is to learn how to clean data.
-We also learn how to transform data as csv files into tables in our postgres database.
+The goal of this project is to learn how to clean data and transform CSV files into tables in our PostgreSQL database.

+### Project Steps
 1. Process
 2. Download the CSV files
-3. Create tables and transfer them into tables
+3. Create tables and transfer data into them
-4. Look at each table, see what needs to be cleaned
+4. Examine each table to identify necessary cleaning
-5. Clean data
+5. Perform data cleaning
-6. Answer questions
+6. Analyze and answer questions
-7. Complete the rest of the project
+7. Complete the remaining tasks of the project

-__Results__
+## Results

-I found correlations between regions and the most popular products ordered, based on weather data.
-Places that were cooler, warmer clothes were popular and vice versa.
+I discovered correlations between regions and the popularity of products ordered, based on weather data.
+Cooler places favored warmer clothes, and vice versa.

-__Challenges__
+## Challenges

-The challenge of this project is that it is very hard to interpret what each column means in each table.
-Sometimes, we have to make assumptions about some columns.
+The main challenge in this project is the difficulty in interpreting the meaning of each column in the tables.
+In some cases, assumptions had to be made about certain columns.

-__Future Goals__
+## Future Goals

-I would clean the data more and I would do more research about each column name and what they each mean.
+In the future, I plan to further clean the data and conduct more research to understand the meaning of each column.